-I will admit, at first I was somewhat skeptical that young children, especially those who were only 4 years old, at-risk, or English Language Learners, could handle bookmaking, but I decided to give it a try anyway.
-The results were amazing and were enough to convince me that this is a very powerful method for teaching young children how to become writers, much more so than journaling.
+At first I was a bit skeptical that young children, especially those who were only 4 years old, at-risk, or Dual Language Learners, could handle bookmaking, but I decided to give it a try anyway.
+The results were amazing and enough to convince me that this is a very powerful method for teaching young children how to become writers, much more so than journaling.

-There are many great things about Already Ready.
-One aspect I really like is that the authors dispel some common misconceptions teachers have about writing and young children, such as:
+In the book Already Ready the authors dispel some common misconceptions about writing and young children, such as:

 - Children don’t need to think about writing until they begin reading.